mmp4k/proophgen/README.md

 [![Packagist](https://img.shields.io/packagist/l/pilsniak/proophgen.svg?style=flat-square)]()
 [![GitHub last commit](https://img.shields.io/github/last-commit/mmp4k/proophgen.svg?style=flat-square)]()

 Why developers love CRUD?
-Because it's easy to automate work about it.
-Why developers hates DDD/CQRS?
+Because it's easy to automate work around it.
+Why developers hate DDD/CQRS?
 Boilerplates.

-Using this small app `proophgen` and single 15th lines `yaml` file you can generate a project that contains more than 20 files and start coding.
+Using this small app `proophgen` and single 15th lines `yaml` file you can generate a project that contains more than 20 files (with phpspec tests!) and start coding.
 No more boilerplates.

+You can also use singe command to create your ValueObject.

 ## Examples